plinder-org/plinder/docs/tutorial/dataset.md

 ## Unpacking the structure files

+If you used the `plinder_download` command, you can skip this section.

 Similar to the
 [PDB NextGen Archive](https://www.wwpdb.org/ftp/pdb-nextgen-archive-site), we split the structures into subdirectories of chunks (using two penultimate characters of PDB code) to make loading and querying speed palatable.